davestearns/tutorials/src/crypto.md

 Instead of using a single key, asymmetric encryption algorithms use a pair of related keys.
 One key is private and must be kept secret, just like a symmetric key, but the other key is public, so it can be shared with anyone.
 You can even publish your public key on your website or social media profile.

 Once you generate a pair of these public/private keys, you can use the algorithm to encrypt messages using either key, but the message can only be decrypted using _the other key_.
-That rule is very important to remember and understand--you can't decrypt using the _same key_, only the _other key_.
+That rule is very important to remember and understand---you can't decrypt using the _same key_, only the _other key_.

 You might be wondering, "if these keys are related, and one of them is public, couldn't an attacker simply _calculate_ the private key from the public key?"
 Thankfully that's not possible, at least not in any reasonable amount of time.
 The two keys are mathematically related, but deriving one from the other is not computationally feasible given our current computing technology.
 The relationship relies on so-called ["trapdoor" calculations](https://en.wikipedia.org/wiki/Trapdoor_function), which are easy to do in one direction, but totally intractable to do in the other.
 For example, calculating the product of two sufficiently large prime numbers is relatively easy for a computer to do, but factoring that product back into its source primes would take several lifetimes to compute.